-If you have a complaint, you should write to The Complaints Department, Keystone Law, 1st Floor, 48 Chancery Lane, London WC2A 1JF.
+If you have a complaint, you should write to The Complaints Partner, Keystone Law, The Old Courthouse, Athol Street, Douglas, Isle of Man IM1 1JD.

-The Complaints Policy applies to all complaints under the relevant regulations dealing with complaints against firms of solicitors.
-If you wish to complain, but are not our client, you should note that client confidentiality and data protection rules may determine the nature of our response.
+The Complaints Policy applies to all complaints under the relevant regulations dealing with complaints against firms of solicitors and advocates, including complaints raised by parties who are not our client.
+If you wish to complain but are not our client, you should note that client confidentiality and data protection rules may determine the nature of our response.